ansj02/CV-paper-reviews/simple-review.md

 2. A Style-Based Generator Architecture for Generative Adversarial Networks - writing
 3. Analyzing and Improving the Image Quality of StyleGAN - writing
 4. Image-to-Image Translation with Conditional Adversarial Networks - writing
+5. STYLENERF: A STYLE-BASED 3D-AWARE GENERATOR FOR HIGH-RESOLUTION IMAGE SYNTHESIS - writing

 ## I. Matching problem